tagoWorks/akod/README.md

    * After a few minutes check your Netlify link and verify AKoD can read and write
 7. Input your custom keys in the `validkeys.txt` file
    * Remember to make a new line for each new activation key
+8. Modify the `blacklist.txt` file to add any additional blocked usernames, like your username or other developers.

 # Implement AKoD in your code 💻
 For now AKoD can only be used for Python scripts.
 If you want to contribute and attempt to expand please feel free.